Responsible Investment and Financing

 Mizuho publishes details of its Equator Principles–related initiatives, which serve as criteria for managing project finance environmental and social risks.

-Mizuho believes that improving and fostering the investee companies' enterprise value and its sustainable growth through constructive engagement (involving purposeful dialogue) will enhance the medium– to long–term investment return for its customers.
+Mizuho believes that improving and fostering the investee companies' enterprise value and its sustainable growth through constructive and purposeful dialogue (engagement) as well as exercise of its proxy voting rights will enhance the medium– to long–term investment return for its customers.

 Based on its internal regulations, MHTB confirms the presence or absence of environmental risk not only when real estate assets are placed in trust but also periodically thereafter with the objective of promoting appropriate liquidity in real estate markets.
 Moreover, with a view to the possibility of taking remedial action that may become necessary following changes in regulations, MHTB specifies measures to be taken and time limits in relevant trust contracts for implementing such measures and monitors the progress.